lenesk/sokolova.dk/grammar-and-vocabulary-tips-for-describing-data-in-the-essay-at-studieprøven.md

 > * *at øge noget med ... pct.*
 > * *at mindske/reducere med ... pct.*

-Note that sometimes the preposition with the word percentage will be different for a noun combination.
+Note that sometimes the preposition with the word *procent* will be different for a noun combination.
 E.g. *en stigning/et fald på 5%*
      *en forskel/ændring på 5%*

 > * *Gælden på 40 procent af bruttonationalproduktet kan kun betales gennem bedre konkurrenceevne, som giver større eksport.* (Fra ordnet.dk)

+### Antallet af/et antal

 Finally, if you need to describe data in numbers, instead of percentage, you can use *antal* (for countables) or *mængde* (for uncountables).

-###### Note grammatical forms:
-The defininte form *antallet* (the number) requires the preposition *af*, and is usually followed by a noun in the indefininte form e.g.:
+The defininte form *antallet* (the number of) requires the preposition *af*, and is usually followed by a noun in the indefininte form e.g.:

 > *Antallet af boligsøgende er reduceret fra 28.000 til 18.400.* (Fra ordnet.dk)

 If you use *antal* in the indefinite form standing alone or with a preceeding adjective/participium, the form *antallet af* is incorrect.
-Use the indefinite or defintie article *et/det* instead in front og *antal*, and use it without preposition *af*.
+Use the indefinite or defintie article *et/det* instead, in front of *antal*, and use it without preposition *af*.

 > *Der er et stort antal adspurgte, der fokuserer på dette tema*.
 (Fra ordnet.dk)
 > *I det omfang et faldende antal konkurser er udtryk for et sundhedstegn i erhvervslivet ...* (Fra ordnet.dk)